aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step3.en.md

 +++

-Now, scan the new global secondary index, `GSI_2` on the `employees` table.
-In using our new, sparse index, we expect that we'll consume read capacity for fewer items.
+Now, scan the new global secondary index `GSI_2` on the `employees` table.
+In using our new sparse index we expect that we'll consume read capacity for fewer items.
 We'll use the sparse index as a very effective filter to improve efficiency for this access pattern.

 ```py
 response = table.scan(